of Advanced Materials

 Adv.
 Mater. for the reference citation purpose.

-communication.
-References should be listed in the following style.
+For example, References should be typed in the following pattern.

 |1.
 Journal Article

 E. Singh and H. S. Nalwa, Graphene-based dye-sensitized solar sells: A review, Sci.
 Adv.
 Mater.
 7, 1863 (2015).